jehrhardt/jehrhardt.github.io/_posts/2012-09-17-links-urls-and-urns-to-identify-entities-in-restful-apis.md

 hyperlinking shows it's real power.

-Our new photo storage application might provide URLs with a completely different structur.
+Our new photo storage application might provide URLs with a completely different structure.
 The URLs even might point to a different subdomain as our web application.
 While the image tags in our HTML contain other URLs, the browser does not care about any change at this point.